-Location 00H is an indirect addressing register that is not physically implemented.
-Any read/write operation of [00H] accesses data memory pointed to by MP (01H).
-Reading location 00H itself indirectly will return the result 00H.
-Writing indirectly results in no operation.
+Location 00H and 02H are indirect addressing registers that are not physically implemented.
+Any read/write operation of [00H] or [02H] will access data memory pointed to by MP0[01H] or MP1[03H] respectively.
+Reading location 00H or 02H itself indirectly will return the result 00H.
+Writing indirectly result in no operation.
+The memory pointer registers (MP0 and MP1 are 8-bit registers).